1stage/Aquarius-MX/src/rom/v2-0/README.md

 ## CLS (Extended)
 Clear Screen / Clear Screen with specified foreground and background colors
 ### FORMAT:
- - CLS
-   - Action: Clear the screen with defaut BLACK characters on CYAN background.
  - CLS [ *colors* ]
    - Action: Clears the screen.
 The optional *colors* parameter is a number between 0 and 255 that specifies the new foreground and background color combination using this formula with the values below:  (FG * 16) + BG:
+     - If *colors* is omitted, the screen is cleared with the default BLACK characters on CYAN background.
 >
     0 BLACK      4 BLUE       8  GREY        12 LTYELLOW
     1 RED        5 MAGENTA    9  DKCYAN      13 DKGREEN